smartcontractkit/documentation/docs/Using Randomness/vrf-migration-v1-v2.md

 + **More configuration capability:** You can define how many block confirmations must pass before verifiable randomness is generated and delivered on-chain when your application makes a request transaction.
 The range is from 3 to 200 blocks.
 VRF V1 always waited 10 blocks on Ethereum before delivering on-chain randomness.
 Select a value that protects your application from block re-organizations while still providing sufficiently low latency from request to response.
 See the [Security Considerations](/docs/vrf-security-considerations/) page to learn more.

-+ **Multiple Random Outputs in a Single Request:** The [VRF Coordinator contracts](/docs/vrf-contracts) in VRF v2 allows you to request multiple random numbers (multi-word) in a single on-chain transaction, which reduces gas costs.
-The fulfillment is also a single transaction, which reduces the latency of responses. <!-- TODO: Add URL and url text -->
++ **Multiple Random Outputs in a Single Request:** The [VRF Coordinator contracts](/docs/vrf-contracts) in VRF v2 allow you to request multiple random numbers (multi-word) in a single on-chain transaction, which reduces gas costs.
+The fulfillment is also a single transaction, which reduces the latency of responses.

 + **Unified Billing - Delegate Subscription Balance to Multiple Addresses:** Chainlink VRF v2 allows up to 100 smart contract addresses to fund their requests for verifiable randomness from a single LINK subscription balance, which is managed by the subscription owner.

 ## Updating your applications to use VRF v2

 To modify your existing smart contract code to work with VRF v2, complete the following changes.
-See the [Get a Random Number](/docs/get-a-random-number/#example-contract) guide for an example.
+See the [Get a Random Number](/docs/get-a-random-number/) guide for an example.

 1. Set up and fund a subscription in the [Subscription Manager](https://vrf.chain.link) application.